mmbase/mmbase-oldimport/tests/README.txt

-TODO: because of migration to maven the below information is not any more correct.
-      I have no idea how to run the tests now.
-      The tests cannot even be run with ant any more, because rmmci does not compile with ant.

 Automated (junit) tests for mmbase.
 Things you might like to know.

 - Every test should have an entry in build.xml in this directory.